v0.14 🌳

-Controversy over Pro-Palestinian Advocacy in Melbourne Schools, Alleged Censorship at Amherst College, Student Film Removed from YouTube, Lawsuit over Mead Name Removal at Middlebury College, and Lawsuit over Censorship of Pro-Palestinian Views in a Student Club
+Controversy over Pro-Palestinian Advocacy in Melbourne Schools, Alleged Censorship at Amherst College, Student Film Removed from YouTube, Lawsuit over Mead Name Removal at Middlebury College, Lawsuit over Censorship of Pro-Palestinian Views in a Student Club, Comparison of Palestinian and Saudi Education, and Accusations of Censorship at Australian Library Workshop

 The controversy surrounding pro-Palestinian advocacy in Melbourne schools continues as the Victorian Education Minister, Ben Carroll, issues a warning to state school teachers.
 Carroll cautions against participating in pro-Palestinian advocacy, stating that it could contribute to division and disharmony.
 The government's stance has sparked accusations of attempting to silence important discussions on human rights issues related to the Israel-Gaza war.
 A teacher involved in the planned advocacy has called on the Australian Education Union (AEU) Victorian branch to promote a 'School Staff Week of Action for Palestine.'
 The teacher expressed concerns about censorship and the spread of 'ill-informed and inaccurate' information among students.
 The Israel-Gaza war has resulted in the deaths of 14,000 Palestinians and 1,200 Israelis.